Why Should You Invest Inside Your- Circle of Competence?

 That’s it.
 Here’s a quick tip- Even an engineer can have a circle of competence is the pharmaceutical sector if he starts reading regularly.

-Further, to end this post here is an amazing quote by Charlie Munger that you should take away with you-
+Further, to end this post here is an amazing quote from Charlie Munger that you should take away with you-

 “You don’t have to pee on an electric fence to learn not to do it.
 Learning from other people’s mistakes is much more pleasant.
 The best way to do this is simple: When in doubt, read so you can learn vicariously.”